naurril/naurril.github.com/_posts/2017-04-20-how-to-install-tensorflow-in-older-version-linux.markdown

 LD_LIBRARY_PATH=/path/to/your/unzipped/lib /path/to/your/unzipped/lib/ld-x.xx.so /path/to/your/python/bin/python
 ```

-Incase you don't have a newer linux box, here is a [zipped libc] for x86-64 platform, I tried it on centos(kernel version 2.6.37) and it worked.
+In case you don't have a newer linux box, here is a [zipped libc] for x86-64 platform, I tried it on centos(kernel version 2.6.37) and it worked.

 [zipped libc]: /assets/myglibc.tar.gz